-A common question we get from customers is the difference between an intake that states it requires a tune and an intake that doesn’t require a tune.
+A common question we get from customers interested in installing a cold air intake is the difference between intakes that require a tune and intakes that don't require a tune.
 Then, there are even some Mustang cold air intakes out there that have a removable spacer that will allow the owner to choose.
-The basic explanation is that the computer on a factory tune can only comprehend so much air registering through the mass air flow (MAF) sensor in the intake tube.
+The basic explanation is that the computer on a factory tune can only comprehend so much air registering through the mass air-flow (MAF) sensor in the intake tube.
 If you were to alter that air-flow too much, the engine could run lean and ultimately cause catastrophic engine failure.
-So, choosing the correct intake for your needs is vital to your Mustang engine's longevity -- read on to figure out the difference!
+So, choosing the correct intake for your needs is vital to your Mustang engine's lifespan.

 "power increases throughout the entire powerband"

 Tune Required Cold Air Intakes

 What's the use of having 600+ horsepower if you can't put it to the ground and spin all the way through 4th gear?
-Same kind of thinking goes along with a cold air intake -- if you want to get the most out of your new intake, a tune to go along with the modification is what you need to finish the job properly!
+The same kind of thinking goes along with a cold air intake.
+If you want to get the most out of your new intake, a tune to go along with the modification is what you need to finish the job properly!

 Benefits of a Tune-Required Cold Air Intake:

 - A tune will allow you to get maximum power from your new cold air intake.